HectorVilas/odin-tic-tac-toe/README.md

 - ✔️allow players to put in their names
 - ❌include a button to start/restart the game
 - ✔️add a display element that congratulates the winning player (it's on their speechs)
-- ❓optional - create an AI so that a player can play against the computer
+- ⭕optional - create an AI so that a player can play against the computer
-- - ❓get the computer to make a random legal move
+- - ✔️get the computer to make a random legal move
 - - ❓work on making the computer smart

 ## Roadmap